JetBrains/kotlin-web-site/docs/topics/exceptions.md

 >
 {type="note"}

-#### The check() function
+#### check() function

-Use the [`check()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/check.html) function to validate the state of an object or variable, where failing the check indicates a logic error that needs to be addressed.
+Use the [`check()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/check.html) function to validate the state of an object or variable.
+If the check fails, it indicates a logic error that needs to be addressed.

 If the condition specified in the `check()` function is `false`, it throws an [`IllegalStateException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-illegal-state-exception/):